 Policies establish certain rules for the handling and managing of reasarch data for all employees of a research institution.
 They usually also determine which methods of research data management should be applied.
 In Germany most research data policies do not contain detailed regulations, but instead usually consist of a basic self-commitment to the principles of open access.

-Primary research data are unprocessed and uncommented raw data which have not yet been associated with any meta data.
+Primary research data are unprocessed and uncommented raw data which have not yet been associated with any metadata.
 They form the foundation of all scientific activity.
-The distinction between reserach data and primary research data usually only has theoretical merit because raw data are hardly ever published without any associated meta data.
+The distinction between research data and primary research data usually only has theoretical merit because raw data are hardly ever published without any associated metadata.
 Digital artefacts are generally not published by their proprietors (such as scientific libraries) without background information such as provenance and other information.

 As opposed to anonymisation, the technique of pseudonymisation simply substitutes letter and/or number codes for identifiyng charcateristics such as names in order to impede or ideally prevent any individuals from being identified (BDSG § 3, paragraph 6a).
 During the course of a scientific study the reference list of personal data and its associated code should be kept separate from the actual study data.
 An anonymisation of data can be achieved by deleting this reference list after the completion of the project so that no individual person can be connected to the study results.

 ReadMe files contain information about research data, research datasets or research data collections in a compact and structured form and are often available as simple text files or in TEI-xml (.txt; .md; .xml).
 In this sense, ReadMe files can be published to accompany research data or can be used for structured storage of research data at the end of a project (e.g., on an institute server or repository for archiving).
 ReadMe files collect central metadata about the project in which the data originated (e.g., project name, persons involved, funding), provide information about naming standards used, folder structures, abbreviations, and norm data, and record changes to and versioning of research data.